Michaelndula/PHP-projects-100daysofcode/OOP-Day1/notes.md

 ### 17. What is a subclass?
 A class that inherits from another class is called the subclass.
 For example, the class Car is a subclass or a derived of Vehicle class.

+### 18. What is polymorphism?

+Polymorphism refers to the ability to exist in multiple forms.
+Multiple definitions can be given to a single interface.
+For example, if you have a class named Vehicle, it can have a method named speed but you cannot define it because different vehicles have different speed.
+This method will be defined in the subclasses with different definitions for different vehicles.

+### 19. What is static polymorphism?
+Static polymorphism (static binding) is a kind of polymorphism that occurs at compile time.
+An example of compile-time polymorphism is method overloading.

+### 20. What is dynamic polymorphism?
+Runtime polymorphism or dynamic polymorphism (dynamic binding) is a type of polymorphism which is resolved during runtime.
+An example of runtime polymorphism is method overriding.